 Betty was preceded in death by her parents; husband, Peter; two sons, David and George; daughters, Vivian and Ludmilla; son-in-law, Ron Schaaf; grandson, Cranston Fleck; brothers, Tony Yantzer and Matt (Betty) Yantzer; sisters, Veronica (Gedius) Frohlich, Clara (Nick) Mosbrucker, Rose (John) Berger; in-laws, Kathy Yantzer, John and Margaret Schmidt, Mike and Katy Fleck, George Ferderer, Leonard Steckler and Emanual Fleck.

-We would like to thank all of those who have helped with Betty’s care at Touchmark, Miller Pointe and Sanford Health.
+We would like to thank all of those who have helped with Betty’s care at Touchmark, Miller Pointe, and Sanford Health.

-Memorials may be made to Central Dakota Humane Society or Farm Rescue.
+In lieu of flowers, memorials may be made to Central Dakota Humane Society or Farm Rescue.